Varvara Gracheva

-Gracheva made her main-draw debut on the WTA Tour at the 2019 Ladies Open Lausanne, where she qualified by defeating Julia Grabher in the final round.

-In July 2019, she qualified for the Washington Open and won her first WTA Tour main-draw match, defeating Anna Blinkova.
+Personal information

+Early life

+Varvara Gracheva was introduced to tennis by her mother Natalia Kazakova, who coached her until she was 14 years old near Zhukovsky.
+Because of facilities limitations, she looked abroad to benefit from better conditions, before entering the junior circuit.
+First, she continued her training in Germany with Nina Bratchikova before moving to Cannes, at the ETC Academy on the French Riviera in 2016.
+She started training there with Gérard Solvès then Xavier Pujo at Jean-René Lisnard's Elite Tennis Center.

+Gracheva reached a career-high ranking of No. 19 in her junior career on 2 January 2016, winning four Grade-2 events.

+Nationality change

+Having lived in France for more than five years, she applied for French naturalization in early March 2023, a request which was accepted two months later.
+She obtained French nationality that June, and was approved to start representing France after receiving her passport.
+Gracheva began representing France in international competition at the 2023 Bad Homburg Open.

 Career

-Juniors: Decent success

-Gracheva reached a career-high ranking of 19 in her junior career, winning four Grade-2 events.

-2017: First professional tournaments
+2017: Turning professional

 Gracheva played her first professional events in 2017, starting off unranked but managed to reach a ranking of No. 647 by the end of the year, after reaching three consecutive $15k tournaments in Hammamet, Tunisia, defeating the likes of Fiona Ferro in the process.

 2018: Last junior year, top 500 debut

-After defeating Sofia Shapatava to win a $15k tournament in Antalya, Turkey to begin her 2018 season, Gracheva returned to playing her final junior tournaments and did not compete on the ITF Circuit for six months.
-Nonetheless, she was able to reach her first $25k quarterfinal in Périgueux and made her top 500 debut in July as a result.
-Gracheva had three top 300 wins, including one over Maryna Zanevska in the qualifying rounds of the Al Habtoor Tennis Challenge.
+After defeating Sofia Shapatava to win a 15k tournament in Antalya, Turkey to begin her 2018 season, Gracheva returned to playing her final junior tournaments and did not compete on the ITF Circuit for six months.
+Nonetheless, she was able to reach her first 25k quarterfinal in Périgueux and made her top 500 debut in July as a result.
+Gracheva had three top 300 wins, including one over Maryna Zanevska in the qualifying rounds of the Dubai Tennis Challenge.

-She ended the year with a 28–13 winning record on the professional tour, as the world No. 447.
+She ended the year with a 28–13 winning record on the professional tour as the world No. 447.